Haggart Observatory Public Nights

 Through a partnership with Clackamas Community College, RCA maintains the Haggart Observatory located at the John Inskeep Environmental Learning Center on the CCC campus in Oregon City.
 To offer the public a unique opportunity to access this rare community resource, RCA operates the observatory on select nights on behalf of CCC.

-Each viewing session will have volunteers available during a two-hour window.
+The observatory will be open to the public, weather permitting, from 7:30 to 10:30 to view the waxing gibbous moon.
 Please note, if we get a big line, you may be asked to wait at the base of the stairs by one of our volunteers; we can only accommodate around 20 guests on the observatory deck, including up to five in the dome.

-All guests will be asked to sign a liability waiver when they arrive.
 Please be prepared to climb stairs to the observatory deck and possibly a ladder to see through the large telescope.
+We will have smaller telescopes on the deck around the observatory, but ground-level telescopes will not be able to see the moon over the trees.

 Light pollution in the Portland-metro area has been steadily getting worse..